-- Load the Resource Tree from My Catalog, a specific backup file, or an FTP server.
-See Using My Catalog in this chapter for additional information. - 2.
+- 1. Load the Resource Tree from either My Catalog or a specific backup file.
+(See Using My Catalog in this chapter for additional information.) - 2.
 In Restore mode, select Find Files... item from the Edit Menu. - Enter the name of the file you want to search in the "Named:" edit box.